fniessink/next-action/README.md

 where a context or project is mistaken for an argument to an option.
 ```

-Assuming your todo.txt file is your home folder, running *Next-action* without arguments will show the next action you should do.
-Given this [todo.txt](https://raw.githubusercontent.com/fniessink/next-action/master/docs/todo.txt), calling mom would be the next action:
+Assuming your todo.txt file is in your home folder, running *Next-action* without arguments will show the next action you should do.
+For example, given this [todo.txt](https://raw.githubusercontent.com/fniessink/next-action/master/docs/todo.txt), calling mom would be the next action:

 ```console
 $ next-action